NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 “It would behoove the interim chancellor and the board of curators to immediately create a diversity task force, similar to the GSC task force that led to the immediate increase of graduate stipends.
 This research based action group will address the underrepresnetation of marginalized groups among faculty, graduate students and undergrads,” said student Timothy Love.

-The also used some of their time to air grievances.
+They also used some of their time to air grievances.

 “So what does respect look like when it comes to the Board of Curators?
 Respect looks like not just have CIS-gendered majority faces sitting and staring back at me in shock that I’m saying all of this at 10:00 a.m. in the morning.
 That’s not respect.
-Respect isn’t having to go through Jeff City and understand that the real power isn’t here, but it’s in the super majority that runs Jeff City,” said student Kelcea Barnes
+Respect isn’t having to go through Jeff City and understand that the real power isn’t here, but it’s in the supermajority that runs Jeff City,” another student, Kelcea Barnes, said.

 “As long as the Board of Curators prioritizes profits and wealth over and above academics, there can never be a culture of respect.
 As long as students are viewed as commodities or sources of revenue, serious measures to solidify unity will never be taken,” Love said.